Who will live in Harwood Village Southgate?

 How much will it cost?

-Typically, urban cohousing costs about the same as comparable townhome projects.
+Typically, urban cohousing costs about the same as comparable communities.
 The individual units are often smaller, but the generous common space aims to offset that.

 Will I own my own home?